yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - Row separator: optionally put horizontal lines above / below rows to separate sections
 - Blink: Enables the blinking of the selected rows (when displayed / visible)
-- Avg/by: Changes the final displayed calculated balance into an average by dividing by the value set (DEFAULT 1.0)
+- Avg/by: Changes the final displayed calculated balance into an average by dividing the value set (DEFAULT 1.0)
-- Adj/by: [Optional] Allows you to adjust the final calculated balance by a +/- amount (DEFAULT 0.0)
+- Adj/by: Allows you to adjust the final calculated balance by a +/- amount (DEFAULT 0.0)

 - Maths using another row: (OPTIONAL) When set, then you can retrieve the result from another row and then apply maths to the result of the current row..
 E.g. take this row and divide it by the result from row x